Karl Frederick, Prince of Anhalt-Bernburg

 Karl Frederick of Anhalt-Bernburg (13 July 1668 - 22 April 1721) was a German prince of the House of Ascania and ruler of the principality of Anhalt-Bernburg.

 He was born in Bernburg, the eldest son of Victor Amadeus, Prince of Anhalt-Bernburg, by his wife Elizabeth of Palatinate-Zweibrücken, daughter of Frederick, Count Palatine of Zweibrücken.

 Life

 After the death of his father in 1718, the fifty-year-old Karl Frederick inherited Anhalt-Bernburg.
 His reign, which lasted only two years until his death, was unremarkable.

 Marriages and Issue

 In Bernburg on 25 June 1692 Karl Frederick married his cousin Countess Sophie Albertine of Solms-Sonnewalde (b.
 Sonnenwalde, 2 October 1672 - d.
-Bernburg, 12 June 1708), daughter of George Frederick, Count of Solms-Sonnenwalde, by his wife, Princess Anna Sophia of Anhalt-Bernburg (sister of his father Victor Amadeus, and daughter of Christian II, Prince of Anhalt-Bernburg).
+Bernburg, 12 June 1708), daughter of George Frederick, Count of Solms-Sonnewalde, by his wife, Princess Anna Sophia of Anhalt-Bernburg (sister of his father Victor Amadeus, and daughter of Christian II, Prince of Anhalt-Bernburg).
 They had six children: